 Keep reading for the full story. . .

-A study at the Oregon Health & Science University shows tart cherry juice can help control persistent inflammation and may help alleviate the painful joint pain of arthritis.
+A study at the Oregon Health & Science University shows tart cherry juice can help control persistent inflammation and may help alleviate the agonizing joint pain of arthritis.

-In a study of twenty women between the ages of 40 and 70 who suffer inflammatory arthritis, the Oregon tests showed that drinking tart cherry juice two times a day for three weeks significantly reduces markers of inflammation and reduced pain.1
+In a study of twenty women between the ages of 40 and 70 who suffer inflammatory arthritis, the Oregon tests showed that drinking tart cherry juice two times a day for three weeks significantly reduces pain, as well as the markers of inflammation.1

 “With millions of Americans looking for ways to naturally manage pain, it’s promising that tart cherries can help, without the possible side effects often associated with arthritis medications,” says researcher Kerry Kuehl.
 “I’m intrigued by the potential for a real food to offer such a powerful anti-inflammatory benefit — especially for active adults.”

-Besides helping with arthritis, Dr. Kuehl’s other research has found that runners training for long distance races like marathons experience less pain and soreness after running if they consume tart cherry juice.2
+Besides helping with arthritis, Dr. Kuehl’s other research has found that, beyond helping with arthritis, runners training for long distance races like marathons experience less pain and soreness after running if they consume tart cherry juice.2

 And tests at Marshall University in West Virginia demonstrate that the juice can help relieve the muscle and joint pain linked to drugs called aromatase inhibitors that many women with breast cancer take.
 (The drugs are meant to lower the risk of the cancer coming back after initial treatment.)